A mutation-selection model for general genotypes with recombination: Recombination in discrete-time

 \begin{notation} For any Borel measure $g$ on $\M$ and Borel subset $R$ of $\M$, define the Borel measure $g_{R}$ on $\M$ by

-for Borel subsets $A\subset\M$.
-Given the distribution $\mathcal{R}$ of a random subset of $\M$, define the corresponding recombination operator that maps the space of Borel probability measures on $\G$ into itself by
+for Borel subsets $A\subseteq\M$.
+Given the (symmetric) probability measure $\mathcal{R}$ of a random subset of $\M$, define the corresponding recombination operator that maps the space of Borel probability measures on $\G$ into itself by

-where $P$ is a Borel probability measure on $\G$, $f:\G\to\bR$ is a bounded Borel function, and ${\mathcal{B}(\M)}$ is the collection of Borel subsets of $\M$. \end{notation}

-Thus, if $P$ describes the distribution of genotypes in the population, then $\mR P$ describes the distribution of a genotype that is obtained by picking two genotypes $g'$ and $g''$ independently according to $P$ and then forming a composite genotype that agrees with $g'$ on the set $R$ and $g''$ on the set $R^c$, where the segregating set $R$ is picked according to the distribution $\mathcal{R}$.
-Recall that $\mu P$ denotes the intensity measure of $P$; that is,
+where $Q$ is a Borel probability measure on $\G$, the function $F:\G\to\bR$ is bounded Borel, and ${\mathcal{B}(\M)}$ is the collection of Borel subsets of $\M$. \end{notation} \glossary{$g_A$} \glossary{$\mathcal{R}$} \glossary{$\mR$} \glossary{$\mathcal{B}$} \glossary{$R^{\complement}$} Thus, if $Q$ describes the distribution of genotypes in the population, then $\mR Q$ describes the distribution of a genotype that is obtained by picking two genotypes $g^{(1)}$ and $g^{(2)}$ independently according to $Q$, picking a segregating set $R$ according to the probability measure $\mathcal{R}$, and forming a composite genotype that agrees with $g^{(1)}$ on the set $R$ and $g^{(2)}$ on the set $R^{\complement}$.
+Where confusion with subscripts might result, the customary notation $ g|_{R}$ is also used for the restriction $g_R$ of $g$ to the set $R$.
+Recall from Notation~\ref{N:spaces} that $\mu Q$ denotes the intensity measure of $Q$; that is,

-\begin{remark} Note that $\mu \mR P = \mu P$; that is, the intensity measure of the point process describing the genotype of a randomly chosen individual is left unchanged by recombination.
-Also, note that if $P$ is the distribution of a Poisson random measure, then $\mR P = P$. \end{remark}
+\begin{remark} Note that $\mu \mR Q = \mu Q$; that is, the intensity measure of the random measure describing the genotype of a randomly chosen individual is left unchanged by recombination.
+Specifically, for Borel sets $B$,